Video artist / Projection Designer

-As a video artist, Martyn’s designs have appeared in works that have been presented at Melbourne Festival, Perth International Arts Festival, Ten Days on the Island, and Dance Massive.
-He has worked with the following companies and creators; Brian Lipson, James Saunders, Tasdance, Terrapin Puppet Theatre, Stuck Pigs Squealing, Arena Theatre Company, Is Theatre, Kelly Ryall, Luke George, Dancehouse, Stompin, Tania Bosak, Nicola Gunn, The Rabble, Paula Lay and Lara Thoms and Samara Hersch.
+As a projection designer / video artist, Martyn’s designs have appeared in works that have been presented at Melbourne Festival, Perth International Arts Festival, Ten Days on the Island, Mona Foma and Dance Massive.
+He has worked with the following companies and creators; Brian Lipson, James Saunders, Tasdance, Terrapin Puppet Theatre, Stuck Pigs Squealing, Arena Theatre Company, Is Theatre, Kelly Ryall, Luke George, Dancehouse, Stompin, Tania Bosak, Nicola Gunn, The Rabble, Paula Lay and Clovelly Fox.
 He was the recipient of a Victorian Green Room Award for the video design on The Harry Harlow Project in 2009, a work undertook out a national Mobile States tour in 2011.

 Martyn Coutts' live video art is the show's highlight.
 Saunders' performance is ghosted in black-and-white projection, the images warped to create a sense of disorienting isolation.
 They also suggest that, in Harlow's lab, the observer and the observed are linked in a destructive dance.